 Administrative Associate

-In their free time, Emma regularly volunteers as a health center escort at Planned Parenthood and enjoys performing with North River Sing, a community choir based in Jersey City, NJ.
-She is proud to be working at SPARC and is grateful for the opportunity to advocate for victims and survivors in her professional life.
+Emma regularly volunteers as a health center escort at Planned Parenthood and enjoys performing with North River Sing, a community choir based in Jersey City, NJ.
+Emma is proud to be working at SPARC and is grateful for the opportunity to advocate for victims and survivors in a professional capacity.
 Emma resides in the New York City area.

 Our Partners